PavanMane/spring-boot-flyway/README.md

 <p>
 #v1.0.2<br>
 	<p>- adds on to #v1.0.1<br></p>
-	<p>- Uses CustomFlywayMigrationStrategy to collate all the flyway.locations from active profiles and hands it to flyway for migrations.<br></p>
+	<p>- Uses CustomFlywayMigrationStrategy to collate all the flyway.locations from active profiles and hands it to flyway for migrations.
+Check about spring profiles here: https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html<br></p>
 </p>
 <p>
 #v1.0.1<br>